parallax/jsPDF/HOTFIX_README.md

 ### Description

 When supplying 'px' as the unit for the PDF, the internal scaling factor was being miscalculated making drawn components larger than they should be.
-Enabling this hotfix will correct this scaling calculation and items will be drawn to the correct scale.
+This hotfix corrected the scaling calculation so items are drawn to the correct scale.

-### To Enable

-To enable this hotfix, supply a 'hotfixes' array to the options object in the jsPDF constructor function, and add the string 'px_scaling' to this array.

-# Accepted Hotfixes
+This is now the default behavior as of the fix for issue #3921.
+The correct scaling (72/96) is used by default.
+For backward compatibility with the old incorrect scaling (96/72), use the 'px_scaling_legacy' hotfix.

 ## scale_text